headfirstpython/third/README.md

 ## third - The support material for the 3rd Edition of Head First Python

 If you need help/support, open a new discussion in the Discussions tab (above) as needed.
-Before doing so, however, be sure to filter on All previous discussions to check that no other reader has raised teh same issue or concern previously.
+Before doing so, however, be sure to filter on All previous discussions to check that no other reader has raised the same or similar issue/concern previously.
 Thanks!

 The book assumes you have created a folder called `Learning` which contains most of the Jupyter Notebooks as we well as assorted `*.py` files used in the book.
 A few additional subfolders exist within `Learning`, namely `swimdata`, `swimdata2`, `webapp`, and `charts`.
 If you follow along with the book, you'll end up creating the same (or a very similar) folder structure to this one.